Peter Friedhofen: Beatification

 The beatification process opened in Trier on 26 March 1926 and concluded sometime later at an unknown point.
-The opening of the cause on 26 March 1926 under Pope Pius XI allowed for him to be declared as a Servant of God; historians later approved the direction of the cause on 6 May 1981 while the postulation submitted the Positio dossier to the Congregation for the Causes of Saints in Rome in 1983.
+The opening of the cause on 26 March 1926 under Pope Pius XI allowed for him to be declared as a Servant of God.
+Theologians approved Friedhofen's spiritual writings on 8 July 1936.
+Historians later approved the direction of the cause on 6 May 1981 while the postulation submitted the Positio dossier to the Congregation for the Causes of Saints in Rome in 1983.

 Theologians approved the cause on 3 May 1983 as did the C.C.S. on 5 July 1983 which allowed for Pope John Paul II to declare Friedhofen as Venerable on 24 September 1983 upon the confirmation of his heroic virtue.
 A miracle needed for him to be beatified was investigated and then validated by the C.C.S. on 18 February 1983 which led to a medical board approving the miracle on 6 April 1984 and theologians following suit on 17 July 1984; the C.C.S. did so as well on 20 November 1984.
 The pope approved this on 14 December 1984 and beatified Friedhofen on 23 June 1985.